bluesky/tiled/docs/source/user-guide/deploy-tiled-single-node.md

 :caption: compose.yml
 ```

+Place the above `compose.yml` in a directory, and create
-First, create a `.env` file formatted like so.
+create a `.env` file next to it, formatted like so.

 ```{literalinclude} ../../../.env.example
 :language: yaml
 :caption: .env
 ```

-This snippet can create secure secrets for you:
+This snippet can populate the file with secure secrets for you:

 ```sh
 echo "TILED_SINGLE_USER_API_KEY=$(openssl rand -hex 32)" >> .env